Subhabdmi/Java_Collections/README.md

 # Java_Collections
-Code demos for all the classes and interfaces provided by Java Collections Interface.
+Code demos for all the classes and interfaces provided by the Java Collections Interface.